 THE LAND AND THE PEOPLE

-The Eritrean nation is made up of nine ethno-linguistic groups that embrace two of the world’s major religions, Islam and Christianity, as well as some indigenous faiths.
-Eritrea celebrates its social and cultural diversity with a sense of harmony and unity that is rare to most parts of the world.
+The Eritrean nation is made up of nine ethnolinguistic groups that embrace two of the world’s major religions, Islam and Christianity, as well as some indigenous faiths.
+Eritrea celebrates its social and cultural diversity with a sense of harmony and unity that is rare in most parts of the world.